Community Chat

 • Payment history (late payments, default, charge off etc)

-3. Inquiries: This comprises of a list of creditors/lenders and all others who have accessed your credit report so far.
+3. Inquiries: This is the list of the creditors, lenders, and anyone else who has accessed your credit report so far.
 Inquiries include -

 • Soft inquiry (involuntary): This occurs when you check your report/credit history or when the lender/creditor checks your report for promotional purposes.